PrestaShop/docs/src/content/1.7/testing/ui-tests/how-to-contribute-and-create-ui-tests.md

 The functions that exist (for now) in this file are the following:

-- `createBrowser`: used to create a browser with the global configuration, we create one browser for all campaign
+- `createBrowser`: used to create a browser with the global configuration, we create one browser for the whole campaign
-- `closeBrowser`: usually called at the end of a run, to close the browser created and delete downloaded files
+- `closeBrowser`: usually called at the end of a run, to close the browser created and delete the downloaded files
 - `createBrowserContext`: used to create a browser context, a browser can have multiple contexts that don't share cookies/cache
 - `closeBrowserContext`: usually called at the end of a test, to close the browser context created for the test
-- `newTab`: allow us to open a new tab in a browser
+- `newTab`: allows us to open a new tab in a browser

-Note that all these functions are used at mocha hooks functions in the global `describe` but can be called somewhere else.
+Note that all these functions are used in mocha hooks functions in the global `describe` but can be called somewhere else.

 #### Files
 Some of our tests need to create files (ex: Create files in BO), or to check some text in a PDF file (ex: Create and check invoice).
-For this specific need, we use functions in `Files.js`.
+For this specific need, we use some functions in `Files.js`.

-When a test is finished, all created files are deleted using a function from the same file : `deleteFile` as part of the "cleaning behind" approach.
+When a test is finished, all created files are deleted using a function from the same file : `deleteFile`, following the "[cleaning behind](#cleaning-behind)" approach.

 ### Require pages
-In each and every test, we require the pages that will be needed.
-The initialization is done inside of the class.
+In each and every test, we `require` the pages that will be needed.
+The initialization is done when you require the class (no need to use the `new` keyword).

 Example: